bdavidxyz/rails_sidekiq_docker/README.md

 **You need only 4 basic command lines to get things work.**

-When the default page displays, it runs a "hello world" job in the background.

-The job can be monitored at the "/sidekiq" URL.
+Any job can be monitored at the "/sidekiq" URL.

 Because multiple tools and services are needed for such a basic case, the demo uses docker and docker-compose to abstract complexity as much as possible.